-- Maintain awareness of current research and best practices in university counseling centers and follow protocols established by the American Psychological Association.
+- Maintain awareness of current research and best practices in university counseling centers.

-- Ensure the quality and security of student counseling records.
+- Ensure the quality, security, and confidentiality of student counseling records.

 - Serve as a mandatory reporter (Clery Act) and responsible employee (Title IX) and immediately report related incidents according to federal mandates and university policies when disclosed in non-clinical settings.

 PhD/PsyD in Clinical Psychology/Counseling/Social Work or related field; or MSW with appropriate supervisory licensure in the State of Michigan (see below)